Adiytisuman24/project--1/README.md

 Access control: Use role-based access control (RBAC) to restrict access to the database and limit the actions that users can perform.

 Auditing: Enable auditing to track and log all database activity, such as read and write operations.
+For testing the video part of ar download video from https://youtu.be/nNcNay4Bgic as this is a copied video to show ar we cannot download the video

+Because it violates the copying policy of the youtuber.so in all other cases plsss download the YouTube video to see the ar video in snaplensathon .